Fine-grained Contrastive Learning for ECG-Report Alignment with Waveform Enhancement: Introduction

-Electrocardiograms (ECGs) are important, non-invasive tools used in clinical settings to detect heart rhythm disorders \cite{sahoo2020machine,rath2021heart,ayano2022interpretable}.
-ECG self-supervised learning, which uses unlabeled data, has become a promising solution to the limitations of traditional methods that rely on annotated data and require expert knowledge.
-It can be broadly classified into two types: comparative self-supervision \cite{chen2020simple,chen2021empirical,wang2023adversarial,eldele2021time}, which focuses on learning ECG features by distinguishing between augmented positive and negative samples, and generative self-supervision \cite{zhang2022maefe,hu2023spatiotemporal,na2024guiding,zhang2022self}, which aims to reconstruct original ECG signals from masked versions.
-However, these methods often require annotated samples and struggle with classes not present in the fine-tuning stages.
+Electrocardiograms (ECGs) are essential non-invasive tools for detecting cardiac rhythm disorders in clinical practice \citep{sahoo2020machine,rath2021heart,ayano2022interpretable}.
+Recently, self-supervised learning (SSL) has emerged as a promising paradigm for ECG representation learning, alleviating the reliance on large-scale annotated data and expert knowledge.
+Existing ECG SSL approaches can be broadly categorized into comparative methods \citep{chen2020simple,chen2021empirical,wang2023adversarial,eldele2021time} and generative methods \citep{zhang2022maefe,hu2023spatiotemporal,na2024guiding,zhang2022self}.
+However, most of these methods still struggle with unseen classes in zero-shot scenarios.

-Significant efforts inspired by vision-text multimodal contrastive learning CLIP \cite{radford2021learning} have been made to address such zero-shot challenges. \cite{li2024frozen,liu2024etp,lalam2023ecg} learn ECG representations by pulling embeddings of paired ECG signals and their corresponding reports while pushing them from unpaired reports, enabling zero-shot prediction.
-MERL \cite{liu2024zero} further enhances these representations with uni-modal alignment and employs the CKEPE pipeline during inference to generate more descriptive prompts using LLMs.
-However, enhancing textual prompts only at the inference stage can't fully leverage the capabilities of LLMs.
-In contrast, ESI \cite{yu2024ecg} enhances ECG reports during training by integrating a retrieval-augmented generation (RAG) pipeline that leverages LLMs and external medical knowledge to produce detailed textual descriptions.

-However, none of the aforementioned methods noted the missing waveform features in ECG reports.
-As shown in Figure \ref{fig:motivation}(a), when given an ECG, doctors typically first recognize key waveform features and then make a final diagnosis based on these features.
-However, these intermediate waveform features are often not recorded in the report, despite being crucial for the model to understand the diagnostic process.
-Our objective is to recover these omitted features.
-Notably, simply augmenting the report using LLMs \cite{yu2024ecg}, as shown in Figure \ref{fig:motivation}(b), is unreliable due to: (1) the hallucination of medical LLMs \cite{huang2023survey,gunay2024accuracy} and (2) the non-bijective relationship between ECG waveform features and diagnoses \cite{jin2018screening}, where a single disease may present different waveform characteristics across individuals.

-In this study, we propose a novel training strategy FG-CLEP to address the aforementioned challenge.
-It consists of the following three steps: (1) training the CLEP model using contrastive learning on original ECG-report pairs, (2) generating potential waveform features based on the original report using LLMs and validating them with CLEP, and (3) continuing to train the CLEP model with this augmented report containing waveform features to obtain the final FG-CLEP model.
-The key is to use the coarse CLEP model to calculate the similarity between the ECG signal and the potential waveform features generated by LLMs.
-High-probability features are treated as ground truth and incorporated into the reports, which are then used for FG-CLEP training.
-Thus, this approach not only addresses the non-bijective relationship problem but also provides a mechanism for error correction when LLMs exhibit hallucination issues.